 Over the past 10 years, the National Dementia Conference has grown to become a critical national platform for medical professionals, carers, researchers, aged-care workers, and policy makers involved in the diagnosis, treatment, and care of people living with dementia.

-With the announcement of the Royal Commission into Aged Care Quality and Safety, the 2019 conference is also presents a unique opportunity to explore what’s possible and embrace change.
+With the announcement of the Royal Commission into Aged Care Quality and Safety, this year’s event presents a unique opportunity to explore what’s possible and embrace change.

 The comprehensive, two-day program will bring together a host of leading experts to discuss best-practice strategies and initiatives for improving quality person-centered care across multiple settings, and will also detail the latest research, therapies and treatments, innovation, and technologies from around the world.